 Determine the sources of security threats

 There are two primary sources of security threats to an organization’s data and IT assets.
 Adversaries can cause the threats, or they can be as a result of non-adversarial causes such as security negligence or weak cybersecurity programs.
 Either way, they provide malicious cybercriminals with avenues for exploiting them.
 Examples of adversarial threats are:

 - Organizations: suppliers, competitors are executing corporate espionage, partners, etc.

 - State-sponsored attacks

 - Individuals: including insiders and third parties with access to internal controls

 - Groups: such as established hacker groups

-All the identified threats must then be assessed.
+An assessment of all the identified threats must be completed.
 After all, that is why we conduct risk assessments.
 For adversarial threats, the assessments should cover the intentions and capabilities of potential cyber attackers, including their potential targets.
 Each threat should be assigned a quantitative value such as very high, high, medium, etc. to be used during risk calculation.